tholden/dynareOBC/README.md

                When MLVSimulationMode=2, this specifies the degree of polynomial which should be integrated exactly.
 In this case, values above 51 are treated as equal to 51.
 When MLVSimulationMode=3, 2^(1+INTEGER) - 1 is the number of points used for quasi-Monte Carlo integration.
+          * MLVSimulationSubSample=INTEGER (default: 1)
+               Causes DynareOBC to only calculate the value of MLVs every INTEGER samples.
+Setting this greater than 1 is useful when calculating MLVs is expensive, and you want to reduce the standard error of simulated moments.
     * Sparse
          Causes DynareOBC to replace all of the elements of the decision rules by sparse matrices, which may speed up DynareOBC.